The #1 Thing Missing from Your Skincare Regime

 Once you add goat milk to your beauty regime, you’ll realize the true meaning of the word “moisturizing”.
 The magic is in the fatty acids and proteins found in goat milk.
 They work together with premium skincare oils (like the ones found in our bars of goat milk soap) resulting in a truly moisturizing experience that your skin craves.
 It’s never a good idea to let your skin dry out, so remember to keep your skin (the largest organ of your body) moisturized daily to prevent a whole mess of problems (like premature aging).

 Soothes Eczema and Psoriasis

 Okay, maybe we spoke too soon.
 By far the coolest fact about goat milk soap is how we’ve seen it help people suffering from eczema, psoriasis, and other similar skin conditions, starting with our son, Chance!

 While other products cause irritation to eczema-ridden skin, resulting in cracked, bleeding, and excessively dry skin, our goat milk soap does the exact opposite.
-It gives those suffering from dry skin conditions relief from their symptoms and often times, relief that lasts and outperforms the results from other popular treatments.
+It has been known to help offer those suffering from dry skin conditions relief from their symptoms and often times, relief that lasts and outperforms the results from other popular treatments.
 Do you want to give our soap a try for your eczema or other skin-related issues?
-Order a bag of our Milk Bath and get yourself into the bathtub.
+Order a bag of our milk bath and get yourself into the bathtub.
 A 10-minute soak will leave your skin feeling soft, itch-free, and hydrated.
 Don’t believe us?
 Read some of the testimonials people have left us.